Skip to main content

 marketing:

-user_attribute: team
+user_attribute: omni_user_groups

 allowed_values: [Marketing]

-Implementing the required_access_grants: on the Topic:
+Implementing required_access_grants: on topics

 joins: